Tensor-based computation of metastable and coherent sets

-Low-rank approximations have also been used in the context of EDMD.
-The \textit{Nystr\"om method} was discussed in \cite{LITZINGER2018} for the matrix case.
-For a tensor product basis, it was shown in~\cite{KLUS2016} that the Galerkin matrices for the Perron--Frobenius or Koopman operator based on a product basis can directly be written in the canonical format.
+Previous work on low-rank approximation in the context of Koopman operator modeling includes \cite{KLUS2016,NUESKE2016,KLUS2018,LITZINGER2018,GELSS2019}.
+Importantly, it was shown in~\cite{KLUS2016} that the matrices required for data-driven approximations to the Perron--Frobenius or Koopman operator based on a product basis can directly be written in the canonical format.
 The resulting generalized eigenvalue problems can be converted to TT format and then solved with the aid of power iteration methods.
 This, however, requires repeated rank reductions and appropriate estimates of the eigenvalues so that power iteration converges.
 In \cite{KLUS2018,GELSS2019}, a TT representation of the \emph{data tensor}, which contains the evaluations of a product basis at all data points, was introduced, accompanied by a method to compute an approximate singular value decomposition (global SVD) of the data tensor.

-In this study, we apply tensor decompositions on the level of the \emph{data tensor}, which contains the evaluations of a product basis at all data points.
-We build on the \emph{AMUSE} algorithm~\cite{TONG1990} for the solution of the EDMD eigenvalue problem.
-AMUSE only requires a \emph{singular value decomposition} (SVD) of the data matrix followed by the solution of a standard matrix eigenvalue problem.
-Recent work \cite{KLUS2018} has shown that such an SVD can also be computed for data matrices in TT format.
-The detailed contributions of our study are then as follows: